bens4lsu/theskinny-publish/Content/blog2/solo-week-liveblog-sorta.md

 Anyway, by the time I got home, cooled off, and ate a few bites, it was 9:00.
 I got the exact same amount of TV time as I would have when the family was home.

-I started <i>Moonrise Kingdom</i>, which has been on my must-watch list since it was in theaters.
+I started *Moonrise Kingdom*, which has been on my must-watch list since it was in theaters.
 Wes Anderson, Bill Murray, Frances McDormand -- I'm in if you give me any of the three on a movie poster.
 This one is a masterpiece.
 It's available in HBOGo just through tomorrow -- probably today, since you're likely seeing this on Wednesday -- so catch it tonight if you get Wes Anderson movies and haven't seen it.
 It's nothing short of a masterpiece.

 Please let me know what your favorite grown-up movies have been over the past six years.
-Besides MK, I've seen <i>Rise of the Planet of the Apes</i> and <i>Cloverfield</i> (which I also love).
+Besides MK, I've seen *Rise of the Planet of the Apes* and *Cloverfield* (which I also love).

 (Don't go overboard, though.
-I've got to find time to watch <i>Funny Farm</i> somewhere in here too.)
+I've got to find time to watch *Funny Farm* somewhere in here too.)

 My Facebook update sums up my evening well, I think: